 This is amazing!

 Imagine for a second if they would not fit.
 Imagine not having worldwide standards for screws.
 Or even a standard within your own company.
+While for Screws different standards exist, most of the world nowadays uses the metric screw standard.

 In your assembly line, you expect that each part delivered to the line fits into any of the products.
 For most of history, however, this was not true.
 Even around 1900, the most important tool in assembly of metal parts was a file.
 Almost every part that was delivered to the assembly line needed to be filed down in some place to make it fit.